History of economic inequality: Pre-war Era

 If politicians allowed this increase in inequality, it was first and foremost because France was seen as a country of small property owners, and it was unacceptable to involve the State in the economy.
 It was therefore out of the question to apply a progressive tax, which would have made it possible to tax large fortunes more and more, to the point of calling into question the notion of property, according to governments.
-In fact, France was the most backward country when it came to equality issues, since, according to politicians, France was the pioneer of equality because it was at the origin of the French Revolution, so social issues were not necessary, preventing any possible questioning in this area.
+In fact, France was the most backward country when it came to equality issues, since, according to politicians, it was the pioneer of equality, as it was at the origin of the French Revolution, so social issues were not necessary, preventing any questioning in this area.

 In 1914 in Europe, overall the top 10% of wealthholders owned 90% of total wealth.

 Cold War

 The post-war period was one of relative economic equality for both the Western and Eastern blocs.